 All subjects underwent bilateral sural nerve conduction testing.
 All nerve conduction tests were performed using the DPNCheck device (Software Version 2.0).
 Two tests were performed on each limb for a total of 4 sural responses per subject.
 The sural nerve was stimulated, using stainless steel probes, just posterior to the lateral malleolus.
 The sural response was recorded 92.2 mm proximally at the calf with a pair of electrodes (25 mm length) in a bipolar configuration (20 mm center to center spacing).
 The nerve was stimulated supramaximally with averaging of 4-7 responses.
 The amplitude was measured peak to peak.
-An undetectable sural response was defined as amplitude less than 1.5 μV and was displayed as 0 $\mu$ V. The CV was measured to the onset of the initial negative deflection.
+An undetectable sural response was defined as amplitude less than 1.5 μV and was displayed as 0 μV.
+The CV was measured to the onset of the initial negative deflection.
 If the onset could not be reliably determined then CV was not reported.
-Skin temperature was monitored by an infra-red digital thermometer with CVs normalized to 28°C using a temperature correction factor of 1 m/s per °C. The DPNCheck device displays amplitude and CV as rounded whole numbers (e.g., 6 μV, 52 m/s) per recommended reporting precision.
+Skin temperature was monitored by an infra-red digital thermometer with CVs normalized to 28°C using a temperature correction factor of 1 m/s per °C. The DPNCheck device displays amplitude and CV as rounded whole numbers (e.g., 6 μV, 52 m/s) per recommended reporting precision.1 limit studies.
+1.6.7 Because the 5th percentile represents a specificity of 95%, the positive predictive value of an abnormal test will be high in patients with moderate pre-test probability of peripheral neuropathy.
+For example, in a typical diabetic population the pre-test probability is at least 50% and therefore the positive predictive value is greater than 90%, even if test sensitivity is relatively low.

 The study data set was created by taking a single sural response (first test on left limb) from each subject in the study population.
 Amplitude and CV normal limits were defined as the lower 5th percentile.
 The use of the 5th percentile is based on the accepted practice of a 5% false-positive rate in statistical testing.
-This level has been adopted in several published nerve conduction normal limit studies.
-Because the 5th percentile represents a specificity of 95%, the positive predictive value of an abnormal test will be high in patients with moderate pre-test probability of peripheral neuropathy.
-For example, in a typical diabetic population the pre-test probability is at least 50% and therefore the positive predictive value is greater than 90%, even if test sensitivity is relatively low.
+This level has been adopted in several published nerve conduction normal where K is a constant, V_i is the ith demographic variable, and C_i is the coefficient for the ith demographic variable.
+Demographic variables that were statistically significant predictors (p<0.05) of the normal limit were retained.
+The precision of the resulting normal limits was assessed by calculating both point estimates and 95% confidence intervals (95% CI) for representative demographics using the bootstrap method with 100,000 random samples.
+A precise normal limit has a narrow confidence interval, indicating the appropriateness of the nerve conduction and statistical methods.9

-The dependence of the normal limits on demographic variables (e.g., subject age, height) was evaluated using quantile regression.
-Using this method, the normal limit is expressed as a linear function of demographic variables:
+The dependence of the normal limits on demographic variables (e.g., subject age, height) was evaluated using quantile regression.3 Using this method, the normal limit is expressed as a linear function of demographic variables:

-Normal Limit = $K + C_1V_1 + C_2V_2 + ... + C_nV_n$
+Normal Limit = $$K + C_1V_1 + C_2V_2 + ... + C_nV_n$$